 Some people say that the game feels like a timeless classic.
 For me, the value of this game is not just from the beautiful components but from the rule.
 I think it is not that hard to come up with different game idea using these components.

 Mandala card game is probably not for everyone mostly because the game feels like an abstract as well.
-Also, like most 2 player only game, Mandala will be more interesting if both players has the same experience.
+Also, like most 2 player only game, Mandala will be more interesting if both players have the same experience.

 Mandala may not be the best game overall but it may be one of them in its genre.